LeoInSF/CTC150/README.md

-# CTC150
+# CTC150(Cracking the Coding Interview)

-Job interview practice
+Coding practices for CTC150